HewlettPackard/oneview-puppet/RESOURCES.md

 This resource provides the following ensurable methods for managing Ethernet Networks on the HPE OneView appliance:

-* `present` - Creates or updates a single Ethernet network, or, given a `vlanIdRange` inside `data`, creates Ethernet networks in bulk.
+* `present` - Creates or updates a single Ethernet network, or, given a `vlanIdRange` inside the `data`, creates Ethernet networks in bulk.
 * `absent` - Deletes an Ethernet network.
 Any deployed connections that are using the network will be placed into a **Failed** state.
 * `found` - Searches for `oneview_ethernet_network` resources on the appliance (with or without specific filters) and prints the name and uri of matches to the standard output.
 * `get_associated_profiles` - Gets the profiles that are using a specified Ethernet network.
 * `get_associated_uplink_groups` - Gets the uplink sets that are using a specified Ethernet network.
-* `reset_default_bandwidth` - Retrieves de default connection template bandwidth, compares it to the current network's connection template and updates it if needed.
+* `reset_default_bandwidth` - Retrieves the default connection template bandwidth, compares it to the current network's connection template and updates it if needed.

 Example file: [ethernet_network.pp](examples/ethernet_network.pp)